abs-tudelft/sbd/src/lab1/assignment.md

 11. The application also calculates the distance of each place to the closest harbour.
 12. If a harbour is closer than a safe city, 25% of the population of the place must relocate to the harbour to get a boat and live on the ocean.
+The other 75% will still relocate to the nearest safe city.
 The application outputs a modified `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, `num_evacuees` is the number of people in this place, `destination` is the name of the city to relocate to or `Waterworld` in the case of boat relocation:

 ```scala
 import org.apache.spark.sql.types._